Close

 What is a reputable alimony calculator?

-An online Texas calculator like this one can tell you what your maximum payment might be.
-But remember that these tools don't include all of the factors a judge might consider in your case.
-The only way to know what your final payment will be is to complete a hearing with a judge.
+Remember that these tools don't include all factors a judge might consider in your case.
+The only way to know your precise final payment is to complete a hearing with a judge.

 Suggested: How to Modify Spousal and Child Support after Income Loss